wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ### Send Data in Wavefront Data Format

-You can send metric data in Wavefront **data** format to one of the **histogram** ports.
+You can send metric data in Wavefront **data** format to one of the **histogram aggregation ports**.
 Different ports are for different aggregation intervals.
 Here are the defaults, see [Histogram Aggregation Ports](#histogram-aggregation-ports) for details.

 * minute - 40001
 * hour -	40002